jmcollin78/versatile_thermostat/README.md

 </details>

 # Breaking changes in 4.0.0
-The power of the device should now be the total power of all controler devices by the VTherm.
+1. The power of the device should now be the total power of all controler devices by the VTherm.
 This allow to have eterogeneous equipment with different power.
 In case of multi-devices controlled by a single VTherm you will have to edit and change the `device_power` value.
 Set the total power of all devices.
+2. The threshold for auto window auto detection should be specified in °/hour and no more in °/min.
+To keep the same parameters you have to multiply the configured value by 60.

 # Thanks for the beer [buymecoffee](https://www.buymeacoffee.com/jmcollin78)
-Many thanks to @salabur, @pvince83, @bergoglio, @EPicLURcher, @ecolorado66, @Kriss1670, @maia, @f.maymil, @moutte69, @Jerome, @Gunnar M for the beers.
+Many thanks to @salabur, @pvince83, @bergoglio, @EPicLURcher, @ecolorado66, @Kriss1670, @maia, @f.maymil, @moutte69, @Jerome, @Gunnar M, @Greg.o, @John Burgess for the beers.
 It's very nice and encourages me to continue!

 # When to use / not use
 This thermostat can control 3 types of equipment: